taustation-fan/taustation-fan.github.io/README.md

 stats of the clone.

 Each player has a *default clone* on Tau Station, which is automatically updated when you level-up.
-Due to this mechanisms, clones are typically only of interest when you reach the level cap at 25, or when you use them to change your Genotype.
+Due to this mechanism, clones are typically only of interest when you reach the level cap at 25, or when you use them to change your Genotype.